We believe Christ’s love can change the world.

 Our primary goal is to prevent the destructive cycles that keep these communities from thriving by demonstrating the power of God’s love.
 See below for more info.

-The Lulu Tree partners with pastors in villages across Africa to build up the five pillars of their communities:
+The Lulu Tree partners with pastors in villages across Africa through Truth Centered Transformation training to build up the following five pillars of their communities:

 Retail (or small business), Education, Agriculture, Church, and Health (REACH).